-Some providers say that the withdrawal has to be replaced in the same ISA account that you took it from.
+Some providers say the withdrawal has to be replaced in the same ISA account you took it from.

 A flexible stocks and shares ISA allows you to replace the value of cash withdrawn.
-You can’t replace the value of shares, or other investment types that you moved out of the account.
+You can’t replace the value of shares, or other investment types that you moved out of the account, should they afterwards change.

 You can sell down your assets, withdraw the cash, and then replace that cash later in the tax year, and buy more assets with it.

-If you transfer your flexible ISA to another provider then check that their product is also flexible.
+If you transfer your flexible ISA to another provider, then check its product is also flexible.

 You may lose the ability to replace withdrawals if you don’t replace them before you transfer a flexible ISA.
 Again, this is determined by your provider’s T&Cs rather than the rules.
 (Subject them to a paid Twitter campaign to get an answer on this one.)

-If your withdrawals result in account closure then your provider can allow you to reopen your flexible ISA in the same tax year and replace the money.
-That applies to old and new ISA accounts but check with your provider… (Via a billboard installed outside their window if necessary.)
+If your withdrawals result in your account being closed, your provider can allow you to reopen your flexible ISA in the same tax year and replace the money.
+That applies to old and new ISA accounts.

 Flexible ISA hack to build your tax-free ISA allowance

-- Open a flexible, easy access ISA that accepts ISA transfers.
+- Open a flexible, easy access cash ISA that accepts ISA transfers.